Peter1223/Starbucks-Dunkin-Analysis/README.md

 #### **Phase 4: Visualization & Storytelling**

-The final, enriched dataset was exported to Tableau Public to create a professional-grade, interactive dashboard.
+The final, enriched dataset was exported to Tableau Public to create a professional grade, interactive dashboard.
 The design focused on a guided user experience:

 * **Multi-Level Drill-Down:** Implemented a key feature allowing users to navigate seamlessly from a high-level **National View** to a detailed, filtered **State View** with a single click on the map.
 * **Interactive Views:** Developed a dual-axis master map to visualize both opportunity score (via color) and market landscape (via custom brand logo shapes) in a single, data-dense view.
 Added seamless button navigation to switch between this and a dedicated "Brand Dominance" map.